 How CAD Drives Accuracy, Approvals, and Control in Commercial Landscaping

 Computer based design turns site concepts into exact build plans before work starts.
 Every path, slope, pipe, and plant location is defined in one shared file, giving crews, inspectors, owners, plus towns the same view.
-On large properties, this clarity cuts errors, limits rework, and keeps costs steady by aligning planning, field execution, and approvals from day one.
+On large commercial properties, this clarity cuts errors, limits rework, and keeps costs steady by aligning planning, field execution, and approvals from day one.

 Digital Design Used From Day One

-Professional landscapers begin with CAD at the planning stage.
+Professional commercial landscapers begin with CAD at the planning stage.
 Property surveys, site limits, utilities, and zoning rules are built into the drawing early.
 This allows design issues to surface before permits or construction start.

 Site Planning with Real World Data

-CAD allows survey data to be imported directly into the design file.
+CAD allows survey data to be imported directly into the landscape design file.
 Elevations, contours, and boundaries stay accurate and to scale.

 Using Contour Lines for Slope Review